aramis-lab/clinicadl/docs/Train/Introduction.md

     negative predictive value (NPV) and balanced accuracy (BA).
     - `--label` (str) is the name of the column containing the label for the classification task.
     It must be a categorical variable, but may be of any type.
 Default: `diagnosis`.
+    - `--selection_metrics` (str) are metrics used to select networks according to the best validation performance.
+    Default: `loss`.
+    - `--selection_threshold` (float) is a selection threshold used for soft-voting.
+It is only taken into account if several images are extracted from the same original 3D image (i.e. `num_networks` > 1).
+Default: `0`.
+    - `--loss` (str) is the name of the loss used to optimize the classification task.
+    Must correspond to a Pytorch class.
+Default: `CrossEntropyLoss`.

 - **regression**
     The objective of the `regression` is to learn the value of a continuous variable given an image.